rubinda/up2Go_notes/docs/contributing-code/user-stories.md

 ## Pull request review done

-Congratulations 🎉 You now have to deploy it to the appropriate orgs, (potentially) update references, merge to main / patch branches.
+Congratulations 🎉 You now have to (potentially) update references, merge to main / develop branches.

 :::caution
 For a cleaner main branch, **always merge main into your own branch first** on any repository you've worked on: